nasa/fprime/docs/getting-started.md

 ```

 If the build progresses to success, the reference application has been successfully built.
 The binary outputs can be found in a new directory named with
-the architecture for which you built the reference application. *i.e. darwin-darwin-x86-debug-llvm-bin*
+the architecture for which you built the reference application. i.e. *darwin-darwin-x86-debug-llvm-bin* or *linux-linux-x86-debug-gnu-bin*

 ### Running the Reference Application